-REFERRAL GUIDE: The ESRD Network of New York Transplant Center Referral Guide is a resource available to you that summarizes the absolute exclusion criteria of all transplant centers located in NY.
+REFERRAL GUIDE: The ESRD Network - South Atlantic Area Kidney Transplant Center Referral Guide is a resource available to you that summarizes the absolute exclusion criteria of all nine adult transplant centers located in NC, SC and GA.
 This resource allows you to make an informed decision about the transplant center(s) that would be best for you.
-Ask your facility social worker or nurse for a copy of the Network's guide.
+This Referral Guide also includes a map of the donor service area that helps you decide to which additional transplant centers you want to be referred, with the goal of being multi-listed.
+Ask your facility social worker or nurse for a copy of this guide.